 Description of Reporting Entity: Lassen County Transportation Commission (the Commission) was created pursuant to California Government Code Section 29535 of Article II, Chapter 2 of Division 3 of Title 3, as a local planning commission to provide regional transportation planning activities for the area of Lassen County.
 The Commission is also responsible for the administration of the Transportation Development Act Funds (Local Transportation and State Transit Assistance Fund).
-The Commission's responsibilities include establishing rules and regulations to provide for administering transportation planning and allocating the Local Transportation Fund and State Transit Assistance Fund in accordance with the applicable sections of the Government Code, Public Utilities Code and Administrative Code included within the Transportation Development Act.
-The Commission is also responsible for administering the regional transportation planning process, updating the Regional Transportation Plan and the Regional Transportation Improvement Program, and for State Exchange Funds that were created under the Federal Intermodal Surface Transportation Efficiency Act.
+The Commission's responsibilities include establishing rules and regulations to provide for administering transportation planning and allocating the Local Transportation Fund and State Transit Assistance Fund in accordance with the applicable sections of the Government Code, Public Utilities Code and Administrative Code included within the Transportation planning process, updating the Regional Transportation Plan and the Regional Transportation Improvement Program, and for State Exchange Funds that were created under the Federal Intermodal Surface Transportation Efficiency Act.